 - 3 Month Packing List for Europe in Fall and Winter + What I Wish We’d Packed and What we Didn’t Need

 - How We Travelled to Europe on a Budget

 - The Best Restaurants we Tried in Europe (Vegetarian)

 Frequently Asked Questions:

-I got many questions about our backpacking in Europe, so I thought I’d answer some here (those that haven’t been answered in my specific Europe guides).
+I got many questions about our backpacking trip in Europe, so I thought I’d answer some here (those that haven’t been answered in my specific Europe guides).

 I wrote a big post on this and you can find it here.
 In short, balance is everything.
-Food is a part of traveling and it’s important that you enjoy it, without guilt.
+Food is part of traveling and it’s important that you enjoy it, without guilt.
 Travel is temporary.
 Don’t regret missing out on some experiences, just because they don’t fit your description of health.